tommycroot/Project-1-Frogger/README.md

 Firstly, I created a grid for the frogger character to move vertically and horizontally on and for obstacles to move across.
 I achieved this by using DOM manipulation to push cells into an empty div with a for loop.

 ![2023-05-05 (3)](https://user-images.githubusercontent.com/80596226/236476582-a2b27d4a-a3c8-4f0b-a5fa-1f3fd55ce789.png)
+<figcaption>Here the grid is created by targeting the div with the class name of ‘grid.’</figcaption>

 ### Frogger (Bob) Movement

 I decided to use a Spongebob Squarepants theme to make the project a lot more fun to look at.
 I used standard ‘Up’, ‘Down’, ‘Left’ and ‘Right’ arrows on the keyboard linked to a ‘keyup’ addEventListener to control player movement.
 If statements within the function were used to ensure that Spongebob couldn’t move past the perimeter of the grid and onto rows or columns on the other side.

 ![2023-05-05 (4)](https://user-images.githubusercontent.com/80596226/236477134-63b069ad-cd9e-437a-a0a9-edd9d06d2252.png)
+<figcaption>The Bob sprite is added to the starting position by adding that class to the ‘position’ cell.
+Bob is removed first from his current cell before moving to a new cell. </figcaption>

 ### Start Game Function